5 Simple SEO Problems Killing Your Lead Generation

 In that context, SEO is about making sure your site and your business are seen by prospective customers and clients – like it or not, how well your site ranks is a reflection on the quality of your business.
 Problems with your SEO can kill lead generation and undo all the hard work you’ve done to cultivate new customers.

 If you want to keep your hard-earned leads, you need to sidestep the SEO pitfalls that can derail your progress.
-Here are five simple but all-too-common SEO problems that could be harming your lead generation efforts, and how to fix (or avoid) them.
+Here are five simple but all-too-common SEO problems, that could be found with an SEO audit, that could be harming your lead generation efforts, and how to fix (or avoid) them.

 1. Ignoring User Intent When Creating Content